fbpx

 3. ANTICO CAFFE’ GRECO

-Heading to the Spanish Steps through the elegant Via dei Condotti you’ll step by one of the oldest Cafés in Rome.
+Heading to the Spanish Steps via elegant Via dei Condotti, you’ll find one of Rome’s oldest cafés.

 4. CANOVA